-If you are projecting video using a Computer port, connect the projector to the video source using an optional stereo mini-jack audio cable or an RCA audio cable.
+If you are projecting video using a Computer port, connect the projector to the video source using an optional stereo mini-jack audio cable.

 If you are projecting video using the Video or S-Video port, connect the projector to the video source using an RCA audio cable.